Administration history

 Strategic management seeks the best way to face organizational challenges by proposing lines of direction that help it meet its objectives based on advantages that may be found due to situations that arise.

-See also Real-Time for Business Intelligence(RTBI)
+See also Business contingency theory

 Management by Values